top of page

 ABOMINATION

 The horrors of a WW1 battlefield is beset by an abomination that stalks the wasteland, driving one soldier towards insanity.
-This story is vividly described & leaves you wanting more (in a good way).
+This story is vividly described and leaves you wanting more (in a good way).

 THE SUDDEN REAPPEARANCE OF MARY DUNHILL